pluralsight/guides/draft/microsoft-net/configuring-asp-net-identity/article.md

 ## Introduction
 In most of the cases when it comes to Identity configuration in ASP.NET it can be quite confusing.
 Some developers say that the configuration is easy but other claim that sometimes it can be difficult to set it up, especially if you want to customize some of its properties.
 When you use code-first approach in Entity Framework, you have full control on your user identity options, but when developers deal with bigger projects, usually they prefer to use table-first approach (first they create the database and then they consume the information in the api and shape it in an appropriate way, so it makes sense when the frontend receives it).
+So, it makes sense to implement a kind of mixed approach to receive best results.

 Imagine that the client of our fictional software company is a huge car manufacturer.
 They have a lot of shops all around the world, where they sell their products.
 The first and most important feature of their system should be user-management.
 It should have different types of users:  Admin, Shop Manager, and Seller